textlint/textlint/docs/CONTRIBUTING.md

 - Run ESLint with [`--fix`](https://eslint.org/docs/user-guide/command-line-interface#--fix) feature to fix some wrong style automatically: `yarn eslint:fix`
 - Run Prettier to reformat code: `yarn prettier`

 We use [`lint-staged`](https://www.npmjs.com/package/lint-staged) and [`husky`](https://www.npmjs.com/package/husky) to keep coding style before commit, but if you have your own [Git hooks](https://git-scm.com/book/gr/v2/Customizing-Git-Git-Hooks) locally, these setup doesn't work.
-In such case, please run ESLint and Prettier after making changes.
+In such case, please run ESLint and Prettier manually as above after making changes.

 ##### Commit Message Format

 We use [Angular Convention](https://github.com/conventional-changelog/conventional-changelog/tree/master/packages/conventional-changelog-angular) for commit message.

-In order to make repository history clean, please follow the following guideline as possible as you can.
-It also enables us creating comprehensive changelog.
+In order to make repository history clean, please use the following guideline as possible as you can.
+It also enables us creating comprehensive changelog semi–automatically.

 ```
                       component        commit title